Vernon Jordan

 Vernon Eulion Jordan Jr. (August 15, 1935 – March 1, 2021) was an American business executive and civil rights attorney who worked for various civil rights movement organizations before becoming a close advisor to President Bill Clinton.
+He survived a nearly fatal assassination attempt in 1980 at the hands of a white supremacist.

 Jordan grew up in Atlanta, Georgia, and graduated in 1957 from DePauw University.
 In the early 1960s, he started his civil rights career, most notably being a part of a team of lawyers that desegregated the University of Georgia.
-He then continued to work for multiple civil rights organizations until the late 1980s.
+He then continued to work for multiple civil rights organizations until the late 1980s, including president of the National Urban League.
+The target of a 1980 assassination attempt designed to start a race war, this attempt on his life happened to be the first story covered on the inaugural broadcast of CNN.
 In the early 1990s, he became a close ally and friend of Bill Clinton and he served as part of Clinton's transition team.
 After Clinton's departure, Jordan began working with multiple corporations and investment banking firms up until his death.
 During the 2004 election, he worked for John Kerry's campaign.

 Early life and education

 Jordan was born on August 15, 1935, in Atlanta, Georgia, to Mary Belle (Griggs) and Vernon E. Jordan Sr. He had a brother, Windsor.
 He was a cousin of James Shaw, a musician who was professionally billed as The Mighty Hannibal.

 Jordan grew up with his family in the racially segregated Southern United States.
 He was an honors graduate of David T. Howard High School.
 Rejected for a summer internship with an insurance company after his sophomore year in college because of his race, he earned money for college for a few summers by working as a chauffeur to former city mayor Robert Maddox, then a banker.
 Jordan graduated from DePauw University in Greencastle, Indiana, in 1957.
 In an oral history interview archived at the Louie B. Nunn Center for Oral History, an interview conducted in 1964 with Robert Penn Warren for the book Who Speaks for the Negro?, Jordan described his difficulties at DePauw as the only black student in a class of 400.
 He earned a Juris Doctor at Howard University School of Law in 1960.
 He was a member of the Omega Psi Phi and Sigma Pi Phi fraternities.